Hand injuries are among the worst types of car accident injuries because they affect day-to-day functions and abilities.

 Another common type of car accident-related hand injury is a ligament injury.
 Ligaments are the tissues responsible for stabilizing joints by attaching various bones together.
 Direct trauma to the hand or hypertension of a joint can cause ligament tears or sprains.
 A ligament sprain is treated by using an immobilization device to help the finger heal.
 Torn ligaments often require surgical intervention.

 A serious trauma to the finger can cause dislocation of joints.
 There are various joints that can become dislocated and the most common among them is the proximal IP joint, the middle knuckle of the finger.
 Treatment involves resetting or reduction of the dislocation to set the bone back in its original position.
 After this, an immobilization device such as a splint is used to keep the joint in place while it heals.

 Seeking Damages for a Hand Injury

 A serious hand injury can have long-term consequences.
 A victim may never be able to use his or her hand like they did before the injury, or it may take a very long time to resume normal function of the hand.
 If you have sustained a hand injury in a car accident caused by another person’s negligence, you may have a claim.
 You can claim all past and future medical bills, lost wages, and other damages from the at-fault driver.
-Seek legal help from a Chicago car crash lawyer to ensure that you get the rightful damages.
+Seek legal help from a Chicago car accident lawyer to ensure that you get the rightful damages.
 Call Willens Law Offices at (312) 957-4166 for a free consultation.